CAR T-cell Therapy

 What are the side effects?

-One common side effect of CAR T-cell Therapy is Cytokine Release Syndrome (CRS), which is a multisystemic disease resulting from the effects of CAR T-cells at work and elimination of cancer cells.
+One common side effect of CAR T-cell therapy is Cytokine Release Syndrome (CRS), which is a multisystemic disease resulting from the effects of CAR T-cells at work and elimination of cancer cells.

-Side effects of CRS include:
+Symptoms of CRS include:

 - High fever and chills